The geometric Cauchy problem for rank-one submanifolds: Proof of Theorem

 are satisfied.
 (Since we are assuming $n=1$, we write $\tau_{i}$ for $\tau_{i}^{1}$.)

 First, we shall examine \eqref{PMR-EQ2}.
-It is easy to see that \eqref{PMR-EQ2} corresponds to the requirement that the $(m-1)\times(m-1)$ submatrix $X_{2\dotsm m-1}$ of $X$ obtained by removing the first column of $X$ has full rank.
-In other words, we just need to look for $[X] \in U_{2\dotsm m-1}$ such that, for every $j$, equation \eqref{PMR-EQ1} holds.
+It is easy to see that \eqref{PMR-EQ2} corresponds to the requirement that the $(m-1)\times(m-1)$ submatrix $X_{2\dotsm m-1}$ of $X$ obtained by removing the first column of $X$ has full rank; indeed, denoting by $S_{2}^{m}$ the group of permutations $\sigma$ of $(2,\dotsc,m)$,